Procurement including how to do business with the university

 The University encourages consideration of the benefits of including a local supplier when inviting quotations for contracts with a total value of between £10k and £24,999.
 The Rules also require all contracts with a total value of £50k+ to be tendered using the Delta e-tendering system; where procurers are encouraged to openly advertise their contract opportunities to all suppliers registered on the system.
 It is free for suppliers to register on the Delta e-tendering system, which includes the facility for suppliers to be notified of any University contracts that are openly advertised and relate to their sector/industry.

 As part of the SME-Friendly Policy, the University regularly delivers presentations at local and regional supplier events explaining how it does business and where to find contract opportunities.
-Such information has been imparted at public procurement events during both the 2015 and 2016 Leicester Business Festivals – University Procurement Presentation.
+For example, in November 2018, the Head of Procurement delivered a University Procurement Presentation at an event organised by the East Midlands Chamber of Commerce, focused on 'How to secure public sector contracts'.

 An up-to-date list of University Contracts is uploaded each quarter, which allows suppliers to identify potential subcontracting opportunities.
 Note: The list is produced from the Contracts Register maintained by the Procurement Team, which should include all contracts with a total value of £25k+.
 Whilst every effort is made to ensure that the Contracts Register is as up-to-date as possible, there can be no guarantee that it is totally complete.